What is Mesothelioma?

 Most people who develop mesothelioma have worked in industries or occupations where they were exposed to asbestos, either through inhaling asbestos dust and fibers.
 Those exposed includes asbestos workers, construction tradesmen, steelworkers, shipyard workers, and people who live close to asbestos mines or asbestos product factories.
 There are also members of workers’ households who have developed the disease from exposure to asbestos dust and fibers brought home on the clothing of the workers, or from exposure while repairs to the home were being conducted.

 Asbestos was widely used for decades.
 Thousands of workers in the building or trades profession, as well as others exposed at work or at home, are at risk for developing the disease.
 Learn more about who may be at risk…

 Many of the victims and families whose lives have been affected by asbestos exposure, mesothelioma or other asbestos-related diseases often do not know whether pursuing legal action is possible or worthwhile.
 Our legal team has met and worked with families from different backgrounds, and are able to investigate the source of asbestos exposure in cases where it may have occurred decades prior.

-The Law Offices of Peter Angelos, P.C. has been Maryland’s leading mesothelioma and asbestos victims law firm for over 50 years.
-Our attorneys have recovered substantial compensation on behalf of thousands of working men, women, and families affected by this disease - and we're prepared to fight for you.
+Peter Angelos, P.C. has been Maryland’s leading mesothelioma and asbestos victims law firm for over 50 years.
+Our attorneys have recovered substantial compensation on behalf of thousands of working men, women, and families affected by this disease – and we’re prepared to fight for you.